-What labor coping tools do you have here?
+3. What labor coping tools do you offer?

 The kinds of tools we’re talking about include bathtubs (for water births or just to labor in), showers, birth balls, birthing stools, essential oils and space to walk, to name a few.
 And if they don’t have what you want there, are you allowed to bring it from home?

 4. How many people are allowed in the labor room with me?

 Many hospitals have protocols that limit the number of support people allowed in the room with you, so if you’re planning to have more than one, check first.
 And if one of those people is a doula, find out how your hospital staff feels about doulas (we think doulas are AMAZING, and it’s always great when your birthing place agrees).

 5. What follow-up support to do you have for parents after we go home?

 Many hospitals have support groups, breastfeeding groups, access to lactation consultants, 24-hour nurse lines for answering questions, classes for new parents and many other resources available to help you get this whole parenting thing off to a good start!
 Don’t be shy—they really want you to utilize their services.

 6. Are you certified baby-friendly?

 Many hospitals are becoming certified as “baby friendly.”
 Essentially this means that they prioritize things like skin-to-skin bonding with your baby, rooming in with your baby and breastfeeding.
 If a hospital is baby friendly, it’s more likely to have systems in place that support these goals, like routinely doing the initial post-birth baby care on your chest instead of in the warmer across the room and having lactation consultants on staff to help you get breastfeeding off to a good start.